kobdesign/meetdup-17114/replit.md

 # Meetdup - Chapter Management System

 ## Overview
 Meetdup is a multi-tenant SaaS application designed to streamline business networking chapter operations.
 Its core purpose is to provide a robust platform for member management, meeting scheduling and attendance tracking, visitor check-ins, and various administrative tasks.
 The system aims to enhance efficiency and organization for business chapters, offering a tailored experience through multi-tenancy and role-based access control.
-Key capabilities include self-service activation link requests, automated LINE LIFF activation, and bulk member import.
+Key capabilities include self-service activation link requests, automated LINE LIFF activation, and bulk member import, along with comprehensive LINE integration and an AI Chapter Data Assistant.

 ## User Preferences
 - **Supabase Production Query**: Agent สามารถ query Supabase Production ได้โดยใช้ environment variables: